Preventing Frozen and Bursting Water Pipes

 A plumbing safety inspection is a good way to identify, and protect against, potential pipe freezing points.
 Have a highly-trained plumber come out and give your plumbing a fitness check.
 They will also check for potential leaks and other looming problems while they are at your home, such as pipe-damaging hard water and carbon monoxide leaks from your water heater vent.

 It is important to know the hours your plumber is available, especially if they work evenings.
 If yours does not, find one that does, in case your pipes burst at night when air temperatures are at their coldest.
-Anthony Plumbing, Heating & Cooling has plumbers in the field until midnight every night, and have experts to assist homeowners over the phone 24 hours a day.
+Anthony Plumbing, Heating, Cooling & Electric has plumbers in the field every night, and have experts to assist homeowners over the phone 24 hours a day.

 Protecting Garage Pipes from Freezing